kimtth/awesome-azure-openai-llm/README.md

 1. [Chain-of-Verification reduces Hallucination in LLMs](https://arxiv.org/abs/2309.11495): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2309.11495)]: A four-step process that consists of generating a baseline response, planning verification questions, executing verification questions, and generating a final verified response based on the verification results.

-1. [FireAct](https://arxiv.org/abs/2310.05915): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.05915)]: Toward Language Agent Fine-tuning.
-1. This work takes an initial step to show multiple advantages of fine-tuning LMs for agentic uses.
-2. Duringfine-tuning, The successful trajectories are then converted into the ReAct format to fine-tune a smaller LM.
-3. This work is an initial step toward language agent fine-tuning, and is constrained to a single type of task (QA) and a single tool (Google search). / [git](https://fireact-agent.github.io/)

 1. [Reflexion](https://arxiv.org/abs/2303.11366): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2303.11366)]: Language Agents with Verbal Reinforcement Learning.
 1. Reflexion that uses `verbal reinforcement` to help agents learn from prior failings.
 2. Reflexion converts binary or scalar feedback from the environment into verbal feedback in the form of a textual summary, which is then added as additional context for the LLM agent in the next episode.
 3. It is lightweight and doesn’t require finetuning the LLM, / [git](https://github.com/noahshinn024/reflexion)